-Eros is the fascinating element of philosophy that depicts love and desire amongst humans.

-21. Until we have achieved its concept, we are foreign to its attainment.
+21. Until we have achieved its elaborate concept, we are foreign to its intended attainment or completion.

-22. Satisfaction is not to be mistaken for alleviation, since the two words are expressed equally, but mean different things in an opposite contrast.
+22. Satisfaction is not to be mistaken for alleviation, because the two words are expressed equally, but mean different things in an opposite contrast.

-23. Alleviation is only a brief period of the state of the mind, whilst satisfaction is the continuous factor of eros.
+23. Alleviation is only a brief period of the state of the mind and body, whilst satisfaction is the continuous factor of eros.

 25. If we do not possess discipline and mental restraint, then our actions would vicariously be uncontrollable reactions.

 26. Once more the demonstration of satisfaction can be displayed, through affection or desire.

 27. Within the concept of eros, its purpose is to acknowledge the realisation of an emotional or mental state of being.

 28. Hence, to be pleased is to be satisfied and to be satisfied is to express a finality that is reached in emotions or thoughts.

 29. Philosophy is an explanatory concept of the truth, but it must operate within the structure of a belief that requires the actual resignation of satisfaction.